Jumia Technologies AG (JMIA)’s latest performance is not what we had anticipated - News Daemon

 Jumia Technologies AG (NYSE: JMIA) Trading Performance Indicators

-Take a look at Jumia Technologies AG’s (JMIA) current performance indicators.
-Last quarter, stock had a quick ratio of 2.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.03.
+Here are Jumia Technologies AG’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 2.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.73.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -2.60 and is forecasted to reach -1.91 in one year’s time.